-Your grade is determined by your performance on the following in-class and out-of-class components: 3 exams, weekly quizzes, on-line homework, discussion section participation, and in-class H-ITT questions.
+Your grade is determined by your performance on the following in-class and out-of-class components: 3 exams, weekly quizzes, and on-line homework.
+In addition you can earn extra credit through discussion section participation and in-class H-ITT questions.
 The points these components contribute to the total grade is shown in the following table:

 |Total Course Points||100||NA|

 Your course grade will not be assigned based on a curve, but will be based on the following 100-point fixed scale:

 The advantage of the fixed scale is that you are not competing with other students to “get ahead of the curve”.
 Everyone who works hard can do well in the class, and to the extent that it helps you learn, we encourage collaboration.